 As of September 30, 2020 we had \$7.9 million in cash and cash equivalents.
-We estimate that the net proceeds from the offering will be approximately \$25.7 million (or \$29.9 million if the underwriters exercise their option to purchase additional ADSs in full), based on the initial public offering price of \$8.57 per ADS, the price set forth on the cover page of this prospectus, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate that the net proceeds from the offering will be approximately \$25.9 million (or \$30.2 million if the underwriters exercise their option to purchase additional ADSs in full), based on the assumed initial public offering price of \$9.43 per ADS, which is the midpoint of the price range set forth on the cover page of this prospectus, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
 We expect that the net proceeds from the offering and our existing cash and cash equivalents will be sufficient to fund our operating expenses and capital expenditure requirements through at least the next 12 months.
-However, our operating plan may change as a result of many factors currently unknown to us, and we may need to seek additional funds sooner than planned, through public or private equity or debt financings, government or other thirdparty funding, sales of assets, other collaborations and licensing arrangements, or a combination of these approaches.
+However, our operating plan may change as a result of many factors currently unknown to us, and we may need to seek additional funds sooner than planned, through public or private equity or debt financings, government or other third-party funding, sales of assets, other collaborations and licensing arrangements, or a combination of these approaches.
 In any event, we will require additional capital to achieve our goals.
 Even if we believe we have sufficient funds for our current or future operating plans, we may seek additional capital if market conditions are favorable or if we have specific strategic considerations.
 Our spending will vary based on new and ongoing development and corporate activities.
-Due to high uncertainty of the length of time and activities associated with discovery and development of our product candidates, we are unable to estimate the actual funds we will require for our development activities.
+Due to high uncertainty of the length of time and activities associated with discovery and development of our product candidates, we are unable to estimate the actual funds we will require for our development activities